LewisCM14/ultimate_battleships/README.md

 ![The Whole flow diagram](/assets/images/flowchart.jpeg)

 *The first step is to display the welcome message and collect a valid name input.
-This name input is then used to create the players board's to be used before the computer's board's are created.*
+This name input is then used to create the player's board's to be used before the computer's board's are created.*

 ![The First Stage of the flow diagram](/assets/images/flow1.png)